yokoffing/Betterfox/README.md

 ## Required Reading
-<a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> is intended for mid-range machines (6GB RAM, give or take).
+<a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> is intended for at least mid-range machines (6GB RAM, give or take).
 This applies strictly to the first set of preferences, all of which are found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a>.
 Even if you don't thoroughly read the other two branches (PeskyFox and SecureFox), and you're simply downloading and inserting <a href="https://github.com/hjstephens09/Better-Fox/blob/master/user.js">BetterFox user.js</a> as it is, you still need to read through <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a>.

 If you have a budget PC or high-end machine, please adjust preferences found in <a href="https://github.com/hjstephens09/Better-Fox/blob/master/FastFox.js">FastFox</a> to what is appropriate for your machine.
 (Budget = leave at Firefox's defaults; High-end machines = recommended.)